List of Coronation Street characters introduced in 1965: Tom Schofield

 Tom is in the area a little while longer before flying home with Ena.
 In that time he samples Ena's Lancashire hotpot, and defends her when Lionel Petty confronts her over a neighbourhood boycott of the Corner Shop she's enacted.
 He also has a minor spat with Len Fairclough when Elsie Tanner accepts a drink from Tom causing a jealous Len to walk out of the Rovers Return Inn.

 Over the next eight years, Tom marries Faye-Marie and settles in Manchester, Connecticut.
 In 1973, Tom and Faye-Marie plan a visit to the UK to see the Manchester Festival.
 A week before they leave, Ena's brother Tom dies in his sleep; Tom and Faye-Marie deliver this news to Ena in person upon their arrival in Weatherfield.
 Ena takes the news well, finding comfort in the fact that he hadn't suffered.

 Tom is not interested in sight-seeing and spends most of the three-week stay in Coronation Street, socialising with Ena's friends and neighbours.
 He also helps out at the Community Centre's Manchester Festival day by serving at the juice counter.
 On most of these occasions, he is not accompanied by his wife.
 A notable exception is the Street outing to Woburn Abbey.
 Tom makes the most of the visit by bringing along his camera and taking photographs of the animals at Woburn Safari Park.
 He and Faye-Marie are delighted when Ena introduces them to The Duke of Bedford.

 Unlike her husband, Faye-Marie loves to visit new places and wants to experience as much British culture and history as she can.
 She fancies herself an intellectual and seeks out others for the type of stimulating conversation she does not get from Tom.
 Despite this, their marriage is a happy one.
 While in Weatherfield, she latches onto Ken Barlow, a fellow liberal-minded teacher.
 Their attachment worries Ena, who asks Tom and Faye-Marie why they hardly spend any time together.
 Tom explains to her that they had an open marriage, which concerns her all the more.
 Faye-Marie and Ken convince Ena that they are only friends and when Tom demonstrates faith in his wife, Ena accepts that their marriage works for them, even if she does not understand it.
 The Schofields later return home.

 Arthur Walker

 Arthur Walker is the brother of Jack Walker who often runs the Rovers while Jack and his wife Annie are indisposed.
-He males his last appearance in 1969, visiting Jack in hospital after he is injured in the coach crash.
+He makes his last appearance in 1969, visiting Jack in hospital after he is injured in the coach crash.
 Arthur takes on the characteristics previously shown by their brother Jim Walker.